 As you make your decision to buy a used car, check the car’s VIN (vehicle identification number) and be wary if the car has ever been salvaged.
 If you decide to buy a used car, make sure you decide on the right car insurance coverage for your needs.

 You can save money when insuring an old car by making sure that you only purchase the car insurance coverage you need.
 While you are likely required by your state law to purchase liability insurance (which pays for injuries and damages to others), you may wish to opt out of some of the extra coverages that offer additional protection.

 For example, comprehensive coverage pays for damages caused by incidents – such as fires, vandalism, and thefts – that are not related to accidents.
 Collision insurance pays for damage from striking an object or another car.

 Since the maximum payout you can get from comprehensive and collision insurance is the value of your car, purchasing these options might not be worth your while.
 Remember that if you have a loan or lease, you might need these types of insurance.

 Buying car insurance for an antique car is different than for regular used cars because your classic car is worth more.
 Many car insurance companies offer collector car insurance for vintage models.

 When you purchase your policy, check to be sure that your car meets the requirements for collector car insurance.

 Choosing the Right Insurance Coverage

-Whether you’ve purchased a new or used vehicle, it’s always a good idea to comparison-shop for the best rates.
-You can even receive insurance quotes online to give yourself an estimate of what you might pay for different coverages.
+Whether you’ve purchased a new or used car, it’s always a good idea to comparison-shop for the best rates on your car insurance.
+You can even receive insurance quotes online to give yourself an estimate of what you might pay for different auto insurance coverages.
 Regardless of your vehicle type or age, make sure to get adequate coverage that fits your needs and budget.